FakeLife0697/FakeLife0697/README.md

 ## About me:
-A random college student with a terrible humor.
+A random college student with a terrible sense of humors.

 ## Public Stats: (I won't show my private stats though :3)